In this article

 Table of contents

-When it comes to accounting standards, there’s one thing that investors, governments, and lenders universally accept: The Generally Accepted Accounting Principles (GAAP).
+When it comes to accounting standards, there’s one thing that investors, governments, and lenders universally accept: the Generally Accepted Accounting Principles (GAAP).

-And when it comes to the lives of a CFO and their finance team, certain compliance-related functions are a non-negotiable part of the job, such as:
+When it comes to the lives of a CFO and their finance team, certain compliance-related functions are a non-negotiable part of the job, such as:

 • Closing the books on time